 Brandeis University is committed to and strives to create an educational and work environment free of discrimination, harassment and sexual violence.
-Brandeis prohibits discrimination and on the basis of race, color, national origin/ethnicity, caste, sex, pregnancy, sexual orientation, gender identity/expression, including transgender identity, religion, disability, age, genetics, active military or veteran status and any other characteristics protected under applicable federal or Massachusetts law, known as "Protected Categories."
+Brandeis prohibits discrimination and on the basis of race; color; national origin; ethnicity; share ancestry or ethnic characteristics; caste; sex, including pregnancy or related conditions, sexual orientation, gender identity/expression, including transgender identity; religion; disability; age; genetics; active military or veteran status; and any other characteristics protected under applicable federal or state law, known as "Protected Categories."
 Brandeis also prohibits sexual violence against students which includes sexual assault, stalking, and dating violence, and domestic violence).
 For more information regarding Brandeis' Policy Against Discrimination, Harassment and Sexual Violence, please visit the website for the Office of Equal Opportunity (OEO).